bkesterbyld/maroon-potato/src/pages/micro-backend-as-a-service.md

           delay

-          *   Manage data anywhere to comply with GDPR and emerging privacy regulations
+          *   Ingest data from existing sources with less complexity that traditional integrations

           *   Everyone can view data and trace logic in a web browser, so it's easy to collaborate across the whole team
         image: images/distributed-backend-cloud.png
         media_position: right
         media_width: fifty